Everything PR News

 Where should AI communications roles report?

 Into communications, marketing, or editorial leadership — not IT.
-They are communications roles that use technology.
+They are communications roles that use technology, not technology roles that touch communications.

 Why not put AI roles under IT?

 Because the work is content, strategy, and editorial work.
-Under IT, the roles sit too far from the work they exist to shape.
+Under IT, the roles sit too far from the work they shape and report to leaders whose KPIs (system uptime, tool deployment, security) don't include the outcomes the roles are accountable for (Citation Share, narrative consistency, content quality).

 What's the most common structural mistake?